“One of the best legal minds at the family Bar”

 Nicholas was called to the Bar in 1996 after graduating from Trinity College, Cambridge.

-He has represented a number of well-known celebrities, FTSE 100 CEOs and others in the public eye.
+He has represented a number of well-known celebrities, FTSE 100 CEOs, royalty and others in the public eye.

 Described as “an exceptionally persuasive advocate”, “astonishingly good” and “incredible on his feet” (by Chambers & Partners), his “combination of emotional intelligence, intellectual rigour and charming and persuasive advocacy puts him in a league apart” (The Legal 500).
-In the 2018-2019 edition of The Legal 500 they described him as having “one of the best legal minds at the family Bar”
+In one edition of The Legal 500 they described him as having “one of the best legal minds at the family Bar”.

 Nicholas specialises in financial remedy cases (including Civil Partnership and Schedule 1 claims) involving substantial assets, complex company valuations, trusts, tax issues and international dimensions.